rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Is it really possible to relax our mind and consume less oxygen ?
 Yes.
 We do that everyday at sleep.

 What happens when we sleep?
 We rest.
 How do we rest ?
 By not moving much and by taking our mind to a dreamy state.
-Studies (*) confirm that our brain uses about 25% less oxygen while in deep sleep and our mental activity is none.
+Studies (*) confirm that our brain uses about 25% less oxygen while in deep sleep.

-This is interesting, at sleep, the brain and the muscles are not consuming as much oxygen.
-Where is all that unused breathing oxygen going ?
+This brings an interesting question.
+If at sleep, the brain and the muscles are not consuming as much oxygen, to  where is all that unused breathing oxygen going ?

 Everywhere else.
 Organs, tissues, cells...